-It’s stately enough, but still pretty modest.
-It looks like it’s been around awhile, right?
-Perhaps a lawyer or a salesmen maybe?
+It's stately enough, but still pretty modest.
+It looks like it's been around a while, right?
+Perhaps a lawyer or a salesman maybe?
 Maybe even the vice president at a company?

 Would it surprise you if I told you it's owned by the 3rd richest man in the world?

 I'm sure you've heard the stories of Warren Buffett and his frugal ways.
 The home you see here was bought for $31,500 in 1958 and he still lives there (of course, it's now worth a whopping $700k!).

 Mr. Buffett is not alone in his wealthy frugality.
 In his book, Millionaire Teacher, Andrew Hallam writes that the median price paid for a car by U.S. millionaires in 2009 was $31,367.
 Is something wrong here?

 Now, compare that with some of the fake wealthy.
 You know the ones – fancy cars, huge homes, and the latest everything.
 But are they really rich?
 And who really wants to be fake rich?

 The more I read of the truly wealthy folks – like Buffett – the more I see modest lifestyles (relative to their wealth, that is).
 They aren't really concerned with impressing folks and money doesn't seem to be their main motivator.

 So how is it that a guy with so much wealth, lives so modestly?